bchavz/GS_IPUMS/README.md

 Data Files
 1. toyIPUMS - smaller CSV dataset that contains 50 number of children for every year.
 2. IPUMS_data - full dataset
-   - Data from 1850-1990 contain either 1% or 5% sample from CENSUS data.
+   - Data from 1850-1990 contain either 1% or 5% samples from CENSUS data.
    - Data from 2000-2019 contains data samples from ACS (American Community Survey).

 Python Files